 Section 16(a) of the Securities Exchange Act of 1934 requires Spartan Motors' directors and officers and persons who beneficially own more than 10% of the outstanding shares of our common stock to file reports of ownership and changes in ownership of shares of common stock with the Securities and Exchange Commission.
 Directors, officers and greater than 10% beneficial owners are required by SEC regulations to furnish us with copies of all Section 16(a) reports they file with the SEC.
 Based solely on our review of the copies of such reports that we received, or written representations from certain reporting persons that no reports on Form 5 were required for those persons for the 2005 fiscal year, we believe that our directors and officers complied with all applicable Section 16(a) filing requirements during 2006, with the exceptions noted below.
 On March 30, 2006 a Form 4 reporting an exercise of an option to purchase by Mr. Nihart was filed six business days late.
 On May 12, 2006, a Form 4 reporting the exercise of an option to purchase and subsequent sale of shares by Mr. Schalter was reported four business days late.
 Due to an administrative error, on July 7, 2006 Forms 4 for Messrs.
 Nihart, Tesseris, Kaczmarek, Foster, and Wilson were filed two business days late.
 The Forms 4 for Messrs.
 Wilson, Tesseris, Kaczmarek, and Nihart reported the grant of restricted stock under the Company's Stock Incentive Plan of 2005.
-The Form 4 for Mr. Nihart also reported the exercise of an option to purchase stock and subsequent sale of the stock.
-The Form 4 for Mr. Foster reported the exercise of an option to purchase and subsequent sale of the stock.
-On November 15, 2006, a Form 4 reporting the exercise of an option to purchase stock and subsequent sale of the stock by Mr. Tesseris was filed two business days late.
+The Form 4 for Mr. Nihart also reported the exercise of an option to purchase and subsequent sale of the stock.
+On November 15, 2006, a Form 4 reporting the exercise of an option to purchase and subsequent sale of the stock.
+On November 15, 2006, a Form 4 reporting the exercise of an option to purchase stock and subsequent sales days late.